worldcoin/world-id-contracts/README.md

 ### Testing

 The prover service comes with a way to generate test parameters—a mock insertion of a batch of consecutive commitments into the tree.
-Assuming you've already run `make deploy`, the prover serivce binary should have been downloaded.
+Assuming you've already run `make deploy`, the prover service binary should have been downloaded.
 To generate a test batch, run

 ```